lexedata/lexedata/docs/tour.rst

 ::

     $ python -m lexedata.report.nonconcatenative_morphemes
+    WARNING:lexedata:In judgement ntomba_skin, segments 1:6 are associated with cognate set skin_27, but were already in bark_22.
+    WARNING:lexedata:In judgement ngombe_many, segments 1:4 are associated with cognate set many_12, but were already in big_1.
+    WARNING:lexedata:In judgement bushoong_walk, segments 1:4 are associated with cognate set walk_1, but were already in go_to_1.
+    WARNING:lexedata:In judgement lega_walk, segments 1:4 are associated with cognate set walk_1, but were already in go_to_2.
+    WARNING:lexedata:In judgement kikuyu_white, segments 1:3 are associated with cognate set white_2, but were already in new_3.

 From merging polysemous forms, which were in different cognate sets, we get morphemes which are now allocated to two different cognate sets.